yazzy01/airbnb-clone-project/README.md

 - `PUT /reviews/{review_id}/` - Update a specific review
 - `DELETE /reviews/{review_id}/` - Delete a specific review

+## Feature Breakdown

+### User Management
+The User Management system handles user registration, authentication, and profile management.
+It provides secure login mechanisms, password recovery options, and user profile customization, establishing the foundation for user identity within the platform.

+### Property Management
+Property Management allows hosts to create, update, and showcase their property listings.
+This feature includes property details, photos, amenities, and availability calendars, enabling hosts to effectively market their spaces to potential guests.

+### Booking System
+The Booking System facilitates the reservation process between guests and hosts.
+It manages availability checks, booking requests, confirmation processes, and cancellation policies, ensuring a seamless reservation experience for both parties.

+### Payment Processing
+Payment Processing handles all financial transactions within the platform.
+It securely processes payments from guests to hosts, manages refunds when necessary, and maintains payment records, providing the essential economic infrastructure for the marketplace.

+### Review System
+The Review System enables guests to share their experiences through ratings and written feedback.
+It builds trust within the community by allowing prospective guests to make informed decisions based on others' experiences, while helping hosts improve their offerings.

+### Search and Filtering
+Search and Filtering functionality allows users to find properties based on location, price, amenities, and availability.
+This feature uses advanced algorithms to deliver relevant results, enhancing the user experience by simplifying the property discovery process.

+### Messaging System
+The Messaging System facilitates communication between hosts and guests.
+It provides a secure channel for discussing booking details, answering questions, and coordinating check-in arrangements, fostering clear communication throughout the booking journey.

+### Notification Service
+The Notification Service keeps users informed about important events and updates.
+It sends timely alerts for booking confirmations, messages, upcoming stays, and system announcements, ensuring users stay connected with their account activities.

+### Admin Dashboard
+The Admin Dashboard provides platform administrators with tools to manage users, properties, and transactions.
+It includes reporting capabilities, user verification processes, and content moderation features, helping maintain platform integrity and quality standards.

+### API Infrastructure
+The API Infrastructure serves as the backbone for service integration and third-party connections.
+It follows RESTful design principles with comprehensive documentation, enabling developers to extend functionality and integrate with external services.

 ## Project Timeline
 This project will be developed incrementally with multiple phases, starting with a command-line interface and eventually building up to a fully functional web application with a comprehensive API.